DanDias/senZeRPG/README.md

 I would LIKE to also utilize data from the Sense HAT to control the environment stuff, as well as the date for seasonal "events" :eyeroll:..

-Each folder would take a config file and gifs to play (or maybe sprite sheets?)
+File Structure
 - \<root\>
+    - requirements.txt
     - core.config
+    - Init.py
+    - adapters
+        - Display.py
+        - \<DisplayAdapterName\>
+            - \<Display Adapter Files\>
-    - core.py
+    - core
         - Event.py - Class
         - Action.py - Class
         - Item.py - Class
-    - adapters
-        - BaseDisplay.py - Class
-        - \<DisplayAdapterName\>
+        - BaseObject.py
-            - \<Display Adapter Files\>
+        - Images.py
     - events
         - \<eventName.gif\>
         - events.config